duckdb/duckdb-web/_posts/2021-07-21-external-sorting.md

 DuckDB has a vectorized execution engine.
 Data is stored in a columnar layout, which is processed in batches at a time This layout is great for analytical query processing.

+TODO why?

-However, when relation data is sorted, rows are shuffled around, rather than columns.
+However, when relation data is sorted, entire rows are shuffled around, rather than columns.

 We could stick to the columnar layout while sorting: Sort the key columns, then re-order the payload columns one by one.
 However, re-ordering will cause a random access pattern in memory for each column.
-If there are many payload columns, this can be expensive.
+If there are many payload columns, this will be slow.
 Converting the columns to rows will make the memory access pattern better, but this is not free either: Data needs to be copied, and rows have to be converted back to columns again after sorting.

-Our goal is to support external sorting, i.e. to be able to sort more data than fits in memory.
+Another goal is to support external sorting, i.e. to be able to sort more data than fits in memory.
-In order to support this, we have to store data in buffer-managed blocks that can be offloaded to disk.
+In order to support this, we have to store data in [buffer-managed](https://research.cs.wisc.edu/coral/minibase/bufMgr/bufMgr.html) blocks that can be offloaded to disk.
 Because we have to copy the data to these blocks anyway, it becomes very attractive to use a row layout rather than a column layout.

+TODO why? streaming memory access pattern

 There are a few operators that are inherently row-based, such as joins and aggregations.
-DuckDB has an internal row layout for these operators, and we decided to use it for the sorting operator as well.
+DuckDB has an unified internal row layout for these operators, and we decided to use it for the sorting operator as well.
 This layout has only been used in-memory so far.
-In the next section, we'll explain how we got it to work externally as well.
+In the next section, we'll explain how we got it to work on disk as well.
+We should note that we will only write sorting data to disk if main memory is not able to hold it.

 #### External Sorting
 The buffer manager can unload blocks from memory to disk.
 This is not something we actively do in our sorting implementation, but rather something that the buffer manager decides to do if memory would fill up otherwise.
 It uses a least-recently-used queue to decide which blocks to write.

-When we need a block, we pin it, which reads it from disk if it is not loaded already.
+When we need a block, we "pin" it, which reads it from disk if it is not loaded already.
 Accessing disk is much slower than accessing memory, therefore it is crucial that we minimize the number of reads and writes.

-Some important things to help minimize this are:
-1. Destroying blocks as soon as you are done reading them.
-This frees up memory and prevents the buffer manager from unnecessarily writing it to disk.
+TODO zig-zagging too detailed here

 2. Zig-zagging through the pairs of blocks to merge in the cascaded merge sort.
 This is illustrated in the image below.
 By zig-zagging through through these iterations, we start an iteration by merge the last blocks that were merged in the previous iteration.
 Those blocks are likely still in memory, saving us some read/write operations.

 <img src="/images/blog/sorting/zigzag.svg" alt="Zig-zagging through the merge sort iterations to reduce read and write operations" title="Zig-zagging to reduce I/O"/>

-Using a SSD over a HDD also speeds things up a lot.

 Unloading data to disk is easy for fixed-size columns like integers, but more difficult for variable-sized columns like strings.
 Our row layout uses fixed-size rows, which cannot fit strings with arbitrary sizes.
-Therefore, strings are represented by a pointer, which points into a heap.
+Therefore, strings are represented by a pointer, which points into a separate block of memory where the actual string data lives, a so-called "string heap".

 We've changed our heap to also store strings row-by-row in buffer-managed blocks: